Drug Shortages and Discontinuations

 Alternatives:

-• Health Canada has approved importation of US-labelled carbamazepine extended release tablets by Septa pharmaceuticals.
+• Health Canada has approved importation of US-labelled carbamazepine extended-release tablets by Septa pharmaceuticals.
 Only a limited quantity will be available.
 See the DPEB bulletin for risk communication and billing details.

 • To switch from CR to IR/chewable tablets: